 ((J.)) 10.
 Violation - Civil infraction.
 Any person who fails to mark or maintain the marking of a designated fire lane as prescribed in this chapter, or who parks a vehicle in, allows the parking of a vehicle in, obstructs((,)) or allows the obstruction of a designated fire lane, commits a civil infraction to which the provisions of ((RCW)) chapter 7.80 RCW shall apply.
 The penalty for failing to mark or maintain the marking of a designated fire lane shall be one hundred and fifty dollars.
 The penalty for parking a vehicle in, allowing the parking of a vehicle in, obstructing((,)) or allowing the obstruction of a designated fire lane shall be fifty dollars.

 ((K.)) 11.
 Violation - Civil ((P))penalty.
-In addition to, or as an alternate to, the provisions of subsection ((E)) 10. of this section, any person who fails to meet the provisions of the fire lane requirements codified in this title shall be subject to civil penalties in conformance with K.C.C. ((Chapter)) Title 23.
+In addition to, or as an ((alternate)) alternative to, the provisions of subsection ((E)) 10. of this section, any person who fails to meet the provisions of the fire lane requirements codified in this title shall be subject to civil penalties in conformance with K.C.C. ((Chapter)) Title 23.

 ((L.)) 12.
 Impoundment.
 Any vehicle or object obstructing a designated fire lane is hereby declared a traffic hazard and may be abated without prior notification to its owner by impoundment ((pursuant to)) in accordance with the applicable state law.